Economy of Bihar: Civic amenities

-Patna Metro is under construction project in Patna Bihar with an investment from 60% from JICA, Japan and rest 20% from state and Central govt respectively.
+Patna Metro is under construction project in which almost 80% work is done with an investment from 60% from JICA, Japan and rest 20% from state and Central govt respectively.
 Total cost of project is 13,500 crores and is expected to start by 2024.
 Electric Bus is another civic amenity introduced in Patna.
 A chain of scores of flyovers have been constructed in Patna and many more are Underconstruion.

-Ganga Path – Marine Drive 21 km is also under construction in Patna, of which 1st phase is expected to start by 2022.
+Ganga Path – Marine Drive 21 km is also completely done in Patna, of which 1st and 2nd phase is completed from Digha to Deedearganj.
 AIIMS – Digha elevated corridor and Atal Path are some major roadways of Patna for seamless traffic.

 Greater Patna and Patna smart city project is also under implementation stage in Patna.

 Agriculture

 Bihar has significant levels of production for the products of mango, guava, litchi, pineapple, brinjal, cauliflower, bhindi, and cabbage in India.
 Despite the states leading role in food production, investment in irrigation and other agriculture facilities has been inadequate in the past.